pratyushmn/ECE311-Labs/readMe.md

-Labs for ECE311: Dynamic Control Systems using MATLAB and Simulink
+Labs for ECE311: Dynamic Control Systems using MATLAB/Simulink and Arduino